nXhermane/rust_task-tracker_cli/README.md

 - Keep changes small and focused.

 ## License
-Dual-licensed under MIT OR Apache-2.0.
-See LICENSE file for details.
+Licenced MIT.
+See [LICENSE](./LICENSE) file for details.

 ## Roadmap
+- Search and filter by status or text
+- Export/import tasks
 - Add priority and due-date metadata
 - Subcommands for recurring tasks
 - Sync backend (optional)